rwx logs

 The ID of the task to download logs for.
 You can find the task ID in the URL when viewing a task in the RWX UI.

 Passing a "command" task ID (one without child tasks) will download a single .log file for that task.
+If the task had background processes, their logs will be included as additional files.

 Options